 The simple act of posting, liking or sharing on social media platforms like Facebook, Twitter, Pinterest or Instagram triggers the release of an important neurotransmitter, Dopamine in our brains.
 This neurotransmitter is linked to our internal reward system and is responsible for feelings such as happiness and excitement.
-Much like a hit of Cocaine, each click retriggers this neural pathway and the behaviour becomes addictive, although to a lesser extent.
+Much like a hit of Cocaine, or “toke” of weed, each click re-triggers this neural pathway and the behaviour becomes neurologically addictive.

 It makes sense then why so many people around the world are spending more and more time engaging in social media.

 The Average adult spends more than 11 hours per day watching, reading, listening to or simply interacting with media, according to a new study by market-research group Nielsen

 While some may view this as a stretch, Dr. Howard Shaffer, an addictions specialist at Harvard Medical School, has suggested that we move away from the idea that addiction is a property of a particular drug or activity.
 All pleasing activities tend to activate the same reward circuits in the brain.

 So when does social media actually become a formal addiction?

 Because social media is so normalised, it is very hard to identify when it becomes an addiction.
 Many people do not want to stop using it due to social pressures, or they simply don’t see any harm in it when in comparison to substance addictions.
 An addiction is any compulsive behaviour or act which is repeated despite having negative consequences.

 Social media addiction is marked by media cravings, which, according to a recent study by researchers at Chicago University, are more powerful than alcohol and drug cravings.
 It becomes a real problem when the time spent on social media interferes with daily activities and responsibilities.

 Soon, responsibilities fall by the wayside and all other aspects of life become less important than updating your status!

 Central to social media obsession is the constant need to feel validated or affirmed.